-On December 16, 2019, Equality Florida, Impact Fund, and NCLR led a coalition of Florida civil rights groups and nonprofit organizations in filing an amicus brief urging Florida’s Fifth District Court of Appeal to reverse a trial court ruling invalidating Orange County’s Human Rights Ordinance (HRO).
-The case is Yanes v.
-O C Food & Beverage, LLC.
+On September 30, 2021, Equality Florida, Impact Fund, and NCLR filed an amicus brief on behalf of a coalition of civil rights groups and nonprofit organizations urging a Florida appellate court to affirm a ruling upholding the validity of Orange County’s Human Rights Ordinance (HRO).
+The case is O C Food & Beverage, LLC v.
+Orange County.

-Anita Yanes and Brittney Smith brought a sex discrimination lawsuit alleging they were denied entrance to Rachel’s Orlando, a club and restaurant in Orange County, FL.
-The lawsuit alleges that Rachel’s requires women to be accompanied by a male companion, which violates Orange County’s HRO.
-The trial court dismissed the case, accepting the defendants’ argument that the Florida Civil Rights Act (FCRA) preempts and prohibits local governments from enacting HROs to protect their communities from discrimination.
-The plaintiffs appealed.
+Anita Yanes and Brittney Smith brought a sex discrimination lawsuit alleging they were denied entrance to Rachel’s Orlando, a club and restaurant in Orange County, Florida.
+The lawsuit alleges that Rachel’s violates Orange County’s HRO by requiring women to be accompanied by a male companion.

 Amici are represented by NCLR, the Impact Fund, and local counsel Cohen, Milstein, Sellers & Toll PLLC.